 - Dr Baden Pailthorpe

 This topic-based course takes the form of a studio-based workshop led by a specialist practitioner in the visual arts.
 It provides the opportunity for students to undertake interdisciplinary study in a focused area of studio practice under the tutelage of a leader in the field.
 Workshop Atelier aims to utilise the skills of visiting artists to the School of Art, or to tap the specific skills of existing staff, in projects designed to expand the technical and conceptual skills of students that can then be applied and developed in their own studio discipline.

-- Synthesise new techniques and concepts with their established studio-based skills
+- synthesise new techniques and concepts with their established studio-based skills; and

 In response to COVID-19, ANU has changed the mode of delivery for all classes in Semester 1 2020 to remote delivery.

 Semester 1 Class Summary information (available under the Classes tab) on this publication is as up to date as possible.
 Changes to Class Summaries not captured by this publication will be available via Wattle and students should have been advised by the offering College.
 Find out more information on the University's response to COVID-19 here.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.